raviolli77/understandIngRelationalDatabases/OLAP.md

 ## Relational OLAP
 These servers are placed between a relational back-end server and client front-end tool.
 For its ability to store and manage data, ROLAP uses relational/extended-relational DBMS (Database Management Systen).
 We typically model OLAP with a **Data Cube**.

+Important to note:
++ ROLAP are highly scalable
++ Analyze large volumes of data across dimensions
++

 ### Data Cube
 These help us model our data in multiple dimensions.
 Best way to show is by examples prvoided by the tutorial, so say we have a 2-D representation of our sales records with respect to one location New Delhi: